musicalScorpio/Rentalyze/README.md

  Integrate MLS or Zillow API for richer listing data Add map-based property selector
   Enable export of investment analysis to PDF
  User login and history tracking
   Monetization layer (premium features)
 🙌 Contributing

 Have a feature idea or want to fix a bug?
 Fork the repo and submit a PR.
 All contributors welcome!

-🧾 License
+**🧾 License**

 MIT License.
 See LICENSE file for details.

+**📫 Contact**

+Created by Sam Mukherjee
+For inquiries or collaborations, email: sam.mukherjee@gmail.com